 You could also take a look at past and present projects as a buyer looking to buy a unit.
 This gives you a good insight into the quality of workmanship.
 This as well as materials which they would normally use.
 If you are buying from a developer that does not have much of a reputation.
 Then again you would have to look at projects they had done 2-3 years ago.
 Also, look at those properties to see if there are cracks in the walls or where the buildings are falling apart

-Do a due diligence report on the property as well as on the developer.
+Do a property due diligence on the property as well as on the developer.
 This so you can ensure that the developer is not being sued by buyers and that they are financially viable.
 The 1997 market crash is still fresh in people’s memories as many developers shut up shop and many people lost their investments.
 Many of those projects more than 20 years later are still standing idle.

 You will also need to check the title deed in Thailand on the property as well as the Environmental Impact Assessment for the development.
 There also other issues to check such as usufructs or servitude’s on older properties when buying a condo in Thailand or a house or villa.